 LET US CREATE YOUR ARTWORK

-We provide 1/2 hour of free artwork preparation, which is normally adequate for standard layouts with your print ready logo/image and text and then bill at a rate of $32.50 per half hour.
+We provide 1 hour of free artwork preparation, which is normally adequate for standard layouts with your print ready logo/image and text and then bill at a rate of $65 per hour, billed in ½ hour increments.
 If we feel that your design will exceed 30 minutes of free artwork, we will let you know in advance and provided you with a quote.
-Artwork preparation will begin upon receipt of your order with payment or a $65 deposit.
+Artwork preparation will begin upon receipt of your PAID online order or we can email you an invoice for a $65 deposit.

 PREPARE YOUR OWN ARTWORK